Claiming Process

 • Approved – Approved for payment (but not yet paid).

-• Paid – Payment completed (Maica will also store the Paid Date).
+• Completed – Payment completed (Maica will also store the Paid Date).

 • Cancelled – Claim was rejected or withdrawn.